 Third: Take the leaf out of the bath and wipe off any remaining copper sulfate.

-Fourth: Wax the leaf or varnish it to prevent it from oxidizing.
-Renaissance wax has microcrystals that filter out UV light.
+Fourth: Wax the leaf or varnish it to prevent it from oxidizing with Renaissance wax.
 Gum sandarac varnish also works very well and other less organic varnishes with UV filters.
 Some people prefer to immerse the leaves in epoxy resin blocks, but epoxy resins are very aggressive to the environment, clashing with the organic nature of this process.